DataTalksClub/project-of-the-week/2022-MM-DD-template.md

 * Action 3
 * Create a GitHub project (if day 1)
 * Commit your changes (if day 2+)
-* Share your progress in Slack and in social media
+* Share your progress in Slack and on social media

 Suggested materials